six-two/mkdocs-placeholder-plugin/docs/validators.md

 ## Multiple validators

 You can specify multiple validators for a value.
-Of course you can use both predefined and custom validators.
+Of course, you can use both predefined and custom validators.
 Only the best matching validators will be used, so it is like a logical OR (meaning only one of them needs to match).
 If one validator accepts the input, but others do not, then the input will be accepted and no errors will be shown.
 If at least one validator only has warnings, only messages for the validators that match best (they do not have errors) will be shown.